--We may end the contract for a product at any time by writing to you if:
+-We may end the contract for a product or service at any time by calling or writing to you if:

-you do not, within a reasonable time of us asking for it, provide us with information that is necessary for us to provide the products;
+You do not, within a reasonable time of us asking for it, provide us with information that is necessary for us to provide the products or services.